Yu Shi (actor)

-Yu Shi (于适 (Yú Shì); born 22 December 1996), born Yu Zhi (于植 (Yú Zhí)), also known as Yosh or Ashan Yu, is a Chinese actor and singer-songwriter, who rose to fame after starring in the 2023 Chinese epic fantasy film Creation of the Gods I: Kingdom of Storms.
+Yu Shi (于适 (Yú Shì); born 22 December 1996), born Yu Zhi (于植 (Yú Zhí)), also known as Yosh or Ashan Yu, is a Chinese actor and singer-songwriter.
+He is best known for his starring roles in Creation of the Gods I: Kingdom of Storms (2023) and To the Wonder (2024).

-Early life and education
+Early life

 Yu was born on 22 December 1996 in Lingyuan, Chaoyang City, Liaoning Province, of Mongolian descent.
-At 13, he left Chaoyang for a basketball youth training program at the Fuxin Basketball School for 5 years; he was recommended for admission to the basketball major at Liaoning Technical University.
+At the age of 13, he left Chaoyang for a basketball youth training program at the Fuxin Basketball School.
+He spent five years there before being recommended for admission to the basketball major at Liaoning Technical University.
+Friends in the film industry encouraged him to pursue acting, and he decided to begin pursuing auditions.

 Career

-Yu Shi took part in the second season of singing competition Chinese Idol in 2014 under the name Yu Zhi.
-With the recommendation of the Chinese Idol judge, Han Hong, who was also then general agent of SM Entertainment in China, Yu became a trainee at SM Entertainment in South Korea, but failed to debut as an NCT member after multiple rumors surfaced, including allegations of him sending unwanted nudes.
+Yu Shi made his television debut in the second season of singing competition Chinese Idol in 2014 under the name Yu Zhi.

-After returning to China, in 2017, he was invited to audition for a training camp for the film series Creation of the Gods on the strength of his advertisement for Jordan Brand titled Victory Is Decided by Me: The Day of Decision.
+After returning to China in 2017, he was invited to audition for a training camp for the film series Creation of the Gods on the strength of his advertisement for Jordan Brand titled Victory Is Decided by Me: The Day of Decision.
 Yu and 20 other young actors were admitted to the camp from over 10,000 people.
-In the camp, Yu became proficient in equestrianism and horseback archery.
-He was confirmed to play the key role of Ji Fa two weeks before the start of filming.
+At the camp, Yu became proficient in equestrianism and horseback archery.
+Two weeks before the start of filming, it was announced that he was to play in the starring role of Ji Fa.
+Yu expressed gratitude to director Wuershan for his support, despite his lack of an academic acting background.
+In an interview with French magazine Prestige, he stated that, “when we’re 18 or 19 years old, we’re at the stage where we’re most passionate about achieving our dreams and we need encouragement to go further.
+Instead, so many talented ones give up, because rejection is such a cruel blow.
+If you find kids who are talented at something, you must encourage them to go further since they might become someone important in the field in the future.”

-After completing filming of Creation of the Gods I, Yu didn't take on any acting roles for two years.
+Since Yu's management agency wanted Creation of the Gods I to be Yu's film debut, Yu was unable to film anything for almost three years.
 Instead, he devoted his time to studying horse training.
-Later, he was cast in the TV series, My Altay, where Yu also served as an equestrian advisor for the production team.
 In April 2023, at the 3rd Guangdong Provincial Equestrian Festival, Yu won an award in the Riding and Shooting Championship Invitational.